ankit230312/student_management/README.md

-To set up and run your PHP project in a local environment, follow these steps:

 ### Prerequisites:
 1. **XAMPP, WAMP, or MAMP** installed for a local PHP development environment.
 2. **MySQL** (usually bundled with XAMPP, WAMP, or MAMP).